Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Co-Creator Handbook/Lionsberg Co-Creator Handbook (v.0.1).md

 Look within.
 Talk to your Group or Team.
 If you don't yet have a group or a team, your first task is to forge or join one.

-Every Group of Team should be engaged in the most meaningful Quest they can design and undertake for that quarter.
+Every Group of Team should be engaged in the most meaningful Quest they can design and undertake for that season / quarter.
 If you are talking with your Group or Team and things aren't clear, go back to the drawing board, clarify your [[Quarterly Quests]] or choose a new one, and get moving.

 As you get into motion and being communicating to [[The Movement]] about what you are doing and Why, The Movement will be able to help you and your Team better [[Navigate]] and Steer.

 ### III: A Few Orienting Facts

-**Lionsberg is self-funded**: To ensure freedom, sovereignty, and autonomy, Lionsberg is entirely self-funded.
-This is crucial to preserving our freedom, and with that freedom comes the responsibility of One and All to continue resourcing the mission.
+**Lionsberg is self-funding**: To ensure freedom, sovereignty, and autonomy, Lionsberg is self-funding and augmented by public support.
+There are no "investors".
+This is crucial to preserving our freedom, and with that freedom comes the responsibility to continue discovering creative ways of resourcing The Mission.

-**Lionsberg is self-governing**: The freedom of life [[Beyond The Boundary]] comes with the responsibility and authority for self-governance at every fractal level, from the individual, to the group, to the local, to the tribe, and all the Way up to the broadest Whole.
+**Lionsberg is self-governing**: The freedom of life [[Beyond The Boundary]] comes with the responsibility and authority for self-governance at every fractal level, from the individual, to the group, to the local, to the tribe, to the bioregion, and all the Way up to the broadest Whole.

 **Lionsberg is self-sustaining**: Every self-governing fractal level is also self-sustaining.
 Unlike the [[Old World]] of employee-consumer-slavery, Out Here we are all responsible for our own flourishing, and for the flourishing of [[All]] those around us.

 **Lionsberg is self-replicating**: On the epic Quest towards Destiny, none of us can reach [[The Goal]] unless and until all of us reach [[The Goal]].
 This means that the core function of every group is to flourish, self-replicate, and help new groups emerge, progress, and self-replicate.
 We monitor self-replication and growth via the [[Lionsberg Cycles of Growth]] and the [[Lionsberg Cycle Time]].

-**Lionsberg is a True Myth**: Lionsberg is an incarnation of the archetypical story about We The People, who in a moment of [[Meta Crisis]], arose and united to confront and overcome the grand challenges, accomplish the global goals, journey towards [[The Promised Land]], and forge the [[Best Possible Future]] for [[All]].
+**Lionsberg is a True Myth**: Lionsberg is an incarnation of the archetypical story about We The People, who in a moment of [[Meta Crisis]], arose and united to confront and overcome the grand challenges, accomplish the global goals, journey towards [[The Promised Land]], while forging the [[Best Possible Future]] for [[All]].
 It is a myth, but it is True, because we are causing it to be so.

 ### IV: Life as a Sovereign, Autonomous Agent

-While the [[Power Structures]] of the [[Old World]] were exceptionally effective at keeping everyone divided, conquered, and optimally disempowered, the universe of [[Lionsberg]] is different.
+While the [[Power Structures]] of the [[Old World]] were exceptionally effective at keeping everyone divided, conquered, siloed, and optimally disempowered, the universe of [[Lionsberg]] is different.

-Every Member of Lionsberg eternally becomes ever more [[Sovereign]], [[Autonomous]] and [[Free]].
+Every Citizen of Lionsberg eternally becomes ever more [[Sovereign]], [[Autonomous]] and [[Free]].
 We sometimes call this [[Conscious Agency]].

 The [[Pattern Language]] of the [[New World]] calls for individual and local self-governance, agency, and flourishing, in the context of [[Higher Order Functional Unity]].
-So on our [[Quest]] towards that [[Destiny]], we [[Practice]] acting that out.
+We progress on our [[Quest]] towards that [[Destiny]] through our [[Practice]] of acting that out.

 This means that you have no "manager".
 No "boss".
 No external Authority but [[One]] and [[All]].
 No accountability except to [[God]] and those who you voluntarily choose to collaborate with towards shared [[Goals]] and [[Values]].

 Your life, your groups, your community, your bioregion, your world, and Lionsberg as a Whole are All yours to navigate towards [[The Goal]].

-So figure out what [[One]] and [[All]] want, that is uniquely yours to do, that no one else is doing, choose a [[Quest]], forge or join a Team, and get moving.
+So figure out what [[One]] and [[All]] desire, that is uniquely yours to do, that no one else is doing, choose a [[Quest]], forge or join a Team, and get moving.

 And as you Move and Progress towards [[The Goal]], remember that because [[Out Here]] we are [[All]] responsible and empowered to steer the [[Vessel]] towards [[Destiny]], the most important thing you can ever do is help those around you become every more capable of skillfully navigating the [[Vessel]] towards [[The Goal]].
 Navigation towards [[The Goal]] is the essence of [[Governance]], and the essence of the [[Lionsberg System]].

+While every individual and group is Sovereign and Free, if we do not wisely collaborate to [[Navigate]] [[The Vessel]] towards [[The Goal]] in a Spirit of Unity, Harmony, and Coherence, we will tear it apart and find our Selves once again enslaved in the [[Old World]].

 ## Part II: Welcome to Life Beyond The Boundary